kavyasridhar1501/Sentiment-Analysis-of-Bilingual-Tweets-/README.md

-# Sentiment-Analysis-of-Bilingual-Tweets
+## Sentiment-Analysis-of-Bilingual-Tweets

-We aim to implement a Twitter sentiment analysis model that helps to overcome the challenges of identifying the sentiments of bilingual tweets (Tamil and English).
-Classify the tweets present in the dataset into positive and negative.
-Implement the model for different classifiers and evaluate their performance based on accuracy and F1 scores.
+The project targets bilingual sentiment analysis for Tamil and English tweets.
+It involves classifying tweets as positive or negative sentiments using multiple classifiers and evaluating the accuracy and F1 scores.
+The goal is to create an accurate tool for sentiment analysis in both languages.